Choosing the Right Razor for a Clean, Smooth & Comfortable Shave

 How do I choose the right razor?

 Choosing the right razor can be a daunting task.
-The razor section at your local supermarket stocks so many different products… 3-blade, 5-blade plus trimmer, pivoting head, flexible cartridge, and many more.
-No matter how long you have been using a razor, the razor isle can be overwhelming, or confusing to say the least.
+The razor section at your local supermarket stocks so many different products… 3-blade, 4-blade, 5-blade, 5-blade plus trimmer, pivoting head, flexible cartridge, and many more.
+The razor isle can be really overwhelming and confusing, to say the least.

 We all know that not all razors are created equally, and that getting the best shave and the smooth skin you want comes with having the best razor for the job.
 Here are our tips that will make choosing the right shaving razor blade for you so much easier.